nickwulbusch/ear-canal-parameter-fitting-1d/README.md

 main.m

 includes the basic script for parameter fitting.
+Example data can be found in the folder example_data.
+Settings for the optimization can be changed in setParameterFittingOptions.m.

 # References
 If you use this programm in your research, please cite reference [^1].